Fadyazmy/doi-blog/content/blog/week-5/index.md

 ### <a name="howAmIfeeling"></a> How I'm feeling so far

 This week is the last week of school, so all my courses are wrapping up.
 I'm feeling a little anxious as there's a lot happening at home at the moment (not-health related), Thank You Trees is picking up as friends/family are starting to use it/request features (\$300 in sales!), and I'm not putting in the time I want to for this course.
-So I made the decision to drop one course which I couldn't get an accomodation for a deadline extension.
+So I made the decision to drop one course which I couldn't get an accommodation for a deadline extension.
 Due to covid-19, this course substituted a midterm for 2 long assignments, which broke my planning and commitments.
 This was a hard decision to make, but it came down to my belief that it's better to do a couple of things well rather than many things not so well.

-I also got to meet with Paul and Fiza from my cohort as part of this week's assignment.
+I also got to meet with [Paul](https://paulbrophy.co.uk/) and [Fiza]() from my cohort as part of this week's assignment.
 This was refreshing, especially now when human contact is rare, to make new friends and learn about their story/thought process behind their case.

 I also secured a guest speaker for this week's class (everyone is assigned a week to bring a guest speaker of their choice).
 I am a huge fan of good storytelling.
 I find there's little difference between Pixar story telling through motion pictures and someone storytelling an experience they had.